 Auction House Fees and Commissions

-When participating in luxury watch and jewelry auctions, it’s essential to understand the various fees and commissions associated with the process.
+When participating in luxury watch and jewelry auctions, it’s essential to understand the various fees, commissions, and auction charges associated with the process.
 These costs can significantly impact the final price paid by the buyer or the net amount received by the seller.
+Auction companies charge varying commission rates, typically between 6% and 10% of the sale price, to the seller.
 Let’s take a closer look at the common fees and commissions charged by auction houses.

 Buyer’s Premium